-The NSW Cannabis Medicines Advisory Service is available to support any NSW doctor considering the use of a cannabis medicine as a treatment for their patient.
-Based at John Hunter Hospital in Hunter New England Local Health District, the Service has been established in response to feedback that doctors need prompt access to expert advice about when a cannabis medicine might be an appropriate treatment option, which medicines are available and how to administer them.
+Advice on cannabis medicines is available to support general practitioners, community pharmacists and rural health practitioners considering the use of a cannabis medicine as a treatment for their patient.
+Based at John Hunter Hospital in Hunter New England Local Health District, the service was initially established in response to feedback that doctors need prompt access to expert advice about when a cannabis medicine might be an appropriate treatment option, which medicines are available and how to administer them.

-Through the Service and its hotline, NSW doctors, whether specialists or general practitioners, can access up-to-date information about the use of cannabis medicines; formulations, dosing regimens and potential interactions with other drugs.
+General practitioners, community pharmacists and rural health practitioners can access up-to-date information about the use of cannabis medicines; formulations, dosing regimens and potential interactions with other drugs.

 Doctors can discuss the outcomes of clinical trials using cannabis medicines and other research relevant to the particular symptoms their patient is experiencing.
 They can get advice on factors in their patient’s medical history that should be considered as part of the decision to use a cannabis medicine or a particular product.